Creates a page frame to contain Page objects.

 A page frame contains individual pages that are named Page1, Page2, Page3, and so on by default.

 Note Only the active page is refreshed when the Form Refresh method occurs for the form on which the page is located.

 The PageFrame Themes property provides a gradient effect on Page objects, so a label, option button, or similar control with text does not appear correctly if the BackStyle property of the control is set to Opaque.
 You can remedy this situation by setting BackStyle to Transparent.

-For additional information about creating pages and page frames, see "Adding Page Frames to a Form" in Controls for Extending Forms.
+For additional information about creating pages and page frames, see "Adding Page Frames to a Form" in Extending Forms.